Oracle Co. (NYSE:ORCL) Shares Sold by AdvisorNet Financial Inc

-A number of other hedge funds and other institutional investors have also made changes to their positions in the company.
-Crestwood Advisors Group LLC grew its stake in shares of Oracle by 8.8% during the 2nd quarter.
-Crestwood Advisors Group LLC now owns 36,953 shares of the enterprise software provider’s stock worth $2,582,000 after purchasing an additional 3,003 shares during the period.
-Bard Financial Services Inc. grew its stake in Oracle by 1.9% in the 2nd quarter.
-Bard Financial Services Inc. now owns 66,830 shares of the enterprise software provider’s stock valued at $4,669,000 after acquiring an additional 1,250 shares during the period.
-Adirondack Trust Co. grew its stake in Oracle by 4.4% in the 2nd quarter.
-Adirondack Trust Co. now owns 8,906 shares of the enterprise software provider’s stock valued at $622,000 after acquiring an additional 373 shares during the period.
-Confluence Investment Management LLC grew its stake in Oracle by 0.7% in the 2nd quarter.
-Confluence Investment Management LLC now owns 961,994 shares of the enterprise software provider’s stock valued at $67,215,000 after acquiring an additional 6,960 shares during the period.
-Finally, Amalgamated Bank grew its stake in Oracle by 1.8% in the 1st quarter.
-Amalgamated Bank now owns 441,276 shares of the enterprise software provider’s stock valued at $36,507,000 after acquiring an additional 7,711 shares during the period.
+A number of other institutional investors have also recently added to or reduced their stakes in ORCL.
+Summit Trail Advisors LLC grew its stake in Oracle by 38.5% in the 4th quarter.
+Summit Trail Advisors LLC now owns 3,768 shares of the enterprise software provider’s stock valued at $329,000 after acquiring an additional 1,047 shares during the period.
+Eagle Asset Management Inc. grew its stake in Oracle by 0.8% in the 4th quarter.
+Eagle Asset Management Inc. now owns 29,479 shares of the enterprise software provider’s stock valued at $2,594,000 after acquiring an additional 228 shares during the period.
+PFS Investments Inc. lifted its holdings in Oracle by 6.5% in the 4th quarter.
+PFS Investments Inc. now owns 51,240 shares of the enterprise software provider’s stock valued at $4,469,000 after purchasing an additional 3,146 shares in the last quarter.
+Level Four Advisory Services LLC lifted its holdings in Oracle by 62.8% in the 4th quarter.
+Level Four Advisory Services LLC now owns 11,430 shares of the enterprise software provider’s stock valued at $997,000 after purchasing an additional 4,409 shares in the last quarter.
+Finally, Life Planning Partners Inc purchased a new position in Oracle in the 4th quarter valued at $44,000.
 Institutional investors and hedge funds own 41.92% of the company’s stock.

-Oracle (NYSE:ORCL – Get Rating) last released its earnings results on Monday, September 12th.
-The enterprise software provider reported $1.03 earnings per share for the quarter, missing the consensus estimate of $1.07 by ($0.04).
-Oracle had a net margin of 13.15% and a negative return on equity of 161.07%.
-The firm had revenue of $11.45 billion during the quarter, compared to analyst estimates of $11.44 billion.
-During the same period in the prior year, the firm earned $0.87 earnings per share.
-The business’s revenue was up 17.7% compared to the same quarter last year.
-On average, analysts anticipate that Oracle Co. will post 4.17 EPS for the current fiscal year.
+Oracle (NYSE:ORCL – Get Rating) last announced its quarterly earnings data on Monday, September 12th.
+The enterprise software provider reported $1.03 EPS for the quarter, missing analysts’ consensus estimates of $1.07 by ($0.04).
+Oracle had a negative return on equity of 161.07% and a net margin of 13.15%.
+The company had revenue of $11.45 billion for the quarter, compared to analyst estimates of $11.44 billion.
+During the same period in the prior year, the firm posted $0.87 earnings per share.
+The business’s quarterly revenue was up 17.7% compared to the same quarter last year.
+On average, sell-side analysts predict that Oracle Co. will post 4.17 earnings per share for the current fiscal year.

 Oracle Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 25th.
-Stockholders of record on Wednesday, October 12th will be given a dividend of $0.32 per share.
-This represents a $1.28 dividend on an annualized basis and a dividend yield of 1.86%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, October 25th.
+Investors of record on Wednesday, October 12th will be paid a dividend of $0.32 per share.
+This represents a $1.28 annualized dividend and a yield of 1.86%.
 The ex-dividend date of this dividend is Tuesday, October 11th.
-Oracle’s dividend payout ratio is presently 60.95%.
+Oracle’s payout ratio is 60.95%.

 Oracle Corporation offers products and services that address enterprise information technology environments worldwide.
 Its Oracle cloud software as a service offering include various cloud software applications, including Oracle Fusion cloud enterprise resource planning (ERP), Oracle Fusion cloud enterprise performance management, Oracle Fusion cloud supply chain and manufacturing management, Oracle Fusion cloud human capital management, Oracle Advertising, and NetSuite applications suite, as well as Oracle Fusion Sales, Service, and Marketing.